Stop Messin' Round: Renditions

-Irish guitarist Gary Moore recorded the song for his first blues album, Still Got the Blues (1990).
+Northern Irish guitarist Gary Moore recorded the song for his first blues album, Still Got the Blues (1990).
 For a while, Moore owned Green's 1959 Gibson Les Paul, which Green frequently played with Fleetwood Mac and used to record many of the group's most well-known songs.
 Moore used the guitar to record his tribute album to Green, Blues for Greeny (1995), which features Fleetwood Mac-era compositions by Green.

 Welsh guitarist and Savoy Brown co-founder Kim Simmonds recorded an acoustic ensemble version of the song, which appears on the tribute albums, Rattlesnake Guitar: The Music of Peter Green (1995) and Peter Green Songbook (2000).
 In a 1996 review for Cadence magazine, Bob Rusch describes it as "a surprisingly jazzy rendition".

 American rock group Aerosmith recorded the song as "Stop Messin' Around" for their blues tribute album, Honkin' on Bobo (2004).
 Group guitarist Joe Perry provides the lead vocals, with Steven Tyler contributing the blues harp.
 Perry later explained: "[Steven]'s not a technical player ...
 He just lets it rip and he's great.
 Ripping is what we do best."
 The two played the song during the "Tribute to the Blues" concert at the Radio City Music Hall in New York City in February 2003.
 Their performance is included as a bonus track on the DVD of Lightning in a Bottle, the 2004 concert documentary film by director Antoine Fuqua.